 Price Elasticity of Supply (PES)

-The PES of a product refers to the responsiveness of the quantity supplied it to changes in its price.
+The PES of a product refers to the responsiveness of its quantity supplied it to changes in its price.

 PES of a product= %change in quantity supplied / %change in price